 What does not having a Will mean?

-But writing a Will puts you in charge, otherwise there’s a law from 1925 that decides who inherits your possessions if you die without a Will, and even though this was updated in 2014, can do the opposite to what your wishes may be.
+Writing a Will puts you in charge, otherwise there’s a law from 1925 that decides who inherits your possessions if you die without a Will and, even though this was updated in 2014, can do the opposite to what your wishes may be.

 Things to consider: